This tutorial explains various Software Testing Methodologies employed in the industry to produce stable and robust software:

 Testing is an essential part of the Software Development Process.
 A robust and stable software product can be delivered with the use of standard testing methodologies that will help to predict the timeline of the software system.

 A software application may turn even more complex with a large number of platforms and devices.
-More importantly, it is required to ensure whether they meet the specified requirements and can be efficiently installed and operated on the user’s machine or not.
+More importantly, it is required to ensure whether it meets the specified requirements and can be efficiently installed and operated on the user’s machine or not.

 What You Will Learn: